 Unfortunately, knee and hip replacement are a reflection of the collective failure to adequately treat OA before it gets to the stage where the joint has ‘failed’.

-is major surgery.
-Ignoring all of the potential intra-and post-operative complications that can befall the patient, the outcome of a return to a full, active and pain-free life, while the experience of the majority, is not that of a significant minority.
+Knee and hip replacement is major surgery.
+Ignoring all of the potential intra-and postoperative complications that can befall the patient, the outcome of a return to a full, active and pain-free life, while the experience of the majority, is not that of a significant minority.
 Joint replacement should not, therefore, be considered a ‘treatment’ for OA.

-The treatment currently offered to patients with OA by the health professionals dealing with the condition is, essentially, palliative care, in other words treatment that will help soothe the symptoms of pain but without actually attempting to stop the progression of OA or preventing the need for joint replacement.
+The treatment currently offered to patients with OA by the health professionals dealing with the condition is, essentially, palliative care, in other words, a treatment that will help soothe the symptoms of pain but without actually attempting to stop the progression of OA or preventing the need for joint replacement.

 Internationally respected groups such as the European League Against Rheumatism (EULAR) and the American College of Rheumatology (ACR) have published their recommendations on how best to treat OA.